ravendesignsystem/rds/src/docs/dev/understanding-rds/concepts-makeup/index.md

 ---
 layout: base
+subsite: dev
 content: true
-title: Concepts that Makeup RDS Sites
+title: Key concepts that makeup RDS
 ---
-RDS is Carleton's system for creating digital harmony across platforms.
+RDS is Carleton's system for creating digital harmony across our many web properties.
 One of the systematic ways to guide our collective efforts is to insure everyone is speaking the same language.
-This section documents the key concepts and terminology used within RDS' underlying design language to create consistency across the platform.
+This section documents the key concepts and terminology used within RDS' underlying design language, established to create consistency across the platform.

 While this section is a must read for RDS developers, we encourage content creators and site users to read on to get a better understanding of the core concepts that make up RDS.